-A lot of point of view resources focus on helping students distinguish between 1st and 3rd person, but point of view is so much more than this!
+A lot of point of view resources focus on helping students distinguish between 1st and 3rd person, but point of view is so much more than this, and this point of view freebie addresses this.

-When teaching point of view, we need to help students think about author bias and how their own point of view might differ from the author or character's point of view.
+When teaching point of view, we need to help 3rd, 4th, and 5th grade students think about author bias and how their own point of view might differ from the author or character's point of view.
 As texts become more difficult, students also need practice in determining which character is telling the story.

 Free Point of View Activity